-On June 10, 2010, the Department of Energy published in the Federal Register a Request for Proposals (RFP) for New or Upgraded Transmission Line Projects Under Section 1222 of the Energy Policy Act (EPAct) of 2005.
-In response, Clean Line Energy Partners, LLC submitted an application for its Plains & Eastern Clean Line project.
-DOE has concluded that Clean Line’s proposal was responsive to the RFP, and it is currently under consideration.
+On June 10, 2010, the Department of Energy published a Request for Proposals (RFP) for New or Upgraded Transmission Line Projects Under Section 1222 of the Energy Policy Act of 2005 in the Federal Register.
+In response, Clean Line Energy Partners, LLC (Clean Line) submitted an application for its Project.
+DOE concluded that Clean Line’s proposal was responsive to the RFP.

 Before deciding whether or not to participate in the Project, DOE evaluated the Project for compliance with section 1222 of the Energy Policy Act of 2005 and NEPA, in consultation with the Southwestern Power Administration (Southwestern).

 NEPA Review: On December 21, 2012, DOE’s Office of Electricity Delivery and Energy Reliability (OE) issued a Notice of Intent (NOI) to Draft an Environmental Impact Statement (EIS) on behalf of the Department and Southwestern.
 During the comment period, DOE held 15 public hearings in Oklahoma, Texas, Arkansas, and Tennessee.
 Approximately 950 comment documents were received from individuals, interested groups, tribal governments, and federal, state, and local agencies.